 Even if you don't feel quite up to tackling the Cuillins, you can walk the captivating Trotternish peninsula and meet the Old Man of Storr, a 50 metre high tooth of rock which proved so daunting that no one dared to climb it until 1955.
 Experience Faerie Glen, the curious and enchanting home of a favourite of Scottish folklore and the perfect place to make a wish, although after experiencing all Skye has to offer it is likely that your wish will be to return!

-Bed linen, towels, electricity and oil central heating (first £25) are INCLUDED in the rental.
+Bed linen, towels, electricity and background oil central heating (first £25) are INCLUDED in the rental.
 One well-behaved pet welcome by arrangement.
 Smoking is not permitted in this property.